2015 Washington Redskins season: Week 16: at Philadelphia Eagles

 With the win, the Redskins clinched the division title for the first time since 2012.

 Week 17: at Dallas Cowboys

 Redskins fans would travel well for this game, and the Redskins powered out to a 24–0 lead during the second quarter.
-The Cowboys would try to come back, but they wouldn't, as the Skins won 34–23.
+The Cowboys would try to come back, but they wouldn't, as the Redskins won 34–23.

 With the win, the Redskins ended their season at 9–7, their first winning record since 2012.

+This was Washington's final road win against the Cowboys under the "Redskins" name, as they retired the branding five years later.